 In course of the Final Project A one student or group of 2 students will work on one selected challenging problem of mechanical engineering.
 Several experimental and/or numerical project proposals will be announced by the project leaders.
-The aim of the course is to develop and enhance the capability for complex problem solving of the students under advisory management of their project leader.
+The aim of the course is to develop and enhance the capability of the students for solving complex problem under advisory management of their project leader.
 At the end of each semester a written Project Report is to be submitted and the summary and findings of the investigations on the selected problem is to be presented as Project Presentation.